After admission information for exchange students

 Please note:

-• there is no guarantee of accommodation so you are advised to apply early
+• there is no guarantee of accommodation in student residences so look also for alternatives

 • exchange students will be assigned a room in shared flats